SpecFlowOSS/SpecFlowWiki/Plugins.md

 [assembly: GeneratorPlugin(typeof(MyNewPlugin))]
 ```

-Aside of this there is another think that you need to take care of.
+Aside of this there is another thing that you need to take care of.
 Your assembly name needs to follow a convention, that is, it needs to have a suffix ".SpecFlowPlugin".

 ##Configuration details##